petersulyok/smfc/GENERICX14_REFACTOR.md

 on every documented X14 board", which the X14SAE-F table already falsifies: there zone 1 is FAN2+FAN3 (`0x44`) and `0x41` is zone 4.

-Free side effect: reading the duty back through the path it was written removes the `pwm = pct * 255 / 100` round-trip, whose one-count error makes `ConstFc`'s redundant-write check (`constfc.py:81-92`) mismatch on most levels and rewrite the duty on every poll.
+The `pwm = pct * 255 / 100` conversion stays, because it happens inside the BMC's own duty register rather than on the way to a fan sensor: a duty reads back exact at multiples of 20 and one percent low elsewhere, whichever command reads it (Part 3.1).
+So `ConstFc`'s redundant-write check (`constfc.py:81-92`) still mismatches on most levels and rewrites the duty on every poll.
+That is accepted, not overlooked - it is what the ATEN PWM duty path already does, and a duty write costs one IPMI command with no effect on the fans.

 **Safe to remove:** `x14_zone_sensors` is not on `main` — it exists only on this branch, so no released configuration breaks and no deprecation cycle is owed.